a-b-street/docs/book/src/user/new_city.md

 want, you can just call that tool from the command line.
 First save a GeoJSON file with your boundary.
 Then...

-Using a .zip release: `./tools/one_step_import boundary.geojson`
+Using a .zip release: `./cli one-step-import boundary.geojson`

 Building from source:
-`cargo build --release --bin importer --bin one_step_import --bin geojson_to_osmosis --bin pick_geofabrik --bin clip_osm && ./target/release/one_step_import boundary.geojson`
+`cargo build --release --bin cli -- one-step-import boundary.geojson`

 The new map is located in the country with code "zz" (this isn't a real country), in the "oneshot" city.
 This is stored in